Pvt. Wallace Raymond Marston

 The prisoners knew that the war was over when American planes began buzzing the camp on August 23, 1945.
 A large "PW" had been painted on the roof of one of the buildings.
 The Japanese had received orders from Tokyo to mark all POW camps just days before the surrender on September 2, 1945.
 The POWs were freed by American Liberation Forces on September 9, 1945.

 After being liberated by American troops, the former POWs were put on a train and taken on a 24 hour trip to Yokohama, Japan.
 At the harbor, they were put on American ships and then took a ten day trip back to the Philippines.

-One night at 3:00 A.M., someone spotted the lights of San Francisco.
+The morning of October 16, 1945, at 3:00 A.M., someone spotted the lights of San Francisco.
 Men ran to the rails and stayed there as a harbor boat helped the ship dock at the pier.
 Wallace remembered that there were pretty girls waiting at the dock and a band playing, "San Francisco."
 There wasn't one dry eye on the deck of the ship.
 Wallace thought to himself that, in October of 1945, he had returned back to the place where his four year journey had started in October of 1941.
 He was discharged, from the army, on June 9, 1946.

 Wallace R. Marston returned to Florida, married and raised a family.
 He passed away in Crystal River, Florida on April 21, 2008.
 He was buried at Dunedin Cemetery, Dunedin, Florida.